-7. Don’t automatically add fertilizer or too much nutrients
+7. Don’t automatically add fertilizer or too many nutrients

 A few weeks into the growing season it may feel like it is time to give your rosemary a boost of fertilizer.

-Do not assume your rosemary plant needs fertiliser or additional compost.
+Do not assume your rosemary plant needs fertilizer or additional compost.
 Rosemary plants rarely need more nutrients than they can extract from the soil they are planted in.

-Rosemary is a herb that is used to growing in almost hostile environments and addiing too much fertilizer can hurt the growth and wellbeing of your plant.
+Rosemary is a herb that is used to grow in almost hostile environments and adding too much fertilizer can hurt the growth and wellbeing of your plant.